To quickly become a rockstar engineer, there are 15 tips for young engineers to follow. These tips will help you reach your full potential.

 Don’t wait for someone to review your work and spot your mistakes.
 You may even think because you’re a young engineer, others will do the heavy lifting for you.
 Not the case!

-So, always aim to produce the best quality of work.
-Then, carefully review your work to spot mistakes.
-And don’t be afraid to rework sloppy parts.
-Because your goal is to always deliver high-quality work.
+So, always aim to produce high-quality work.
+Then, carefully review your work to spot mistakes, and don’t be afraid to rework parts.
+Because your goal is to deliver the best work you can.
 This is a part of your code of ethics as an engineer you signed up for.

 Now the great thing is, the more you hold yourself accountable, the greater respect you’ll earn.
 You’ll then set the precedence for everyone around you to work amazingly well too.
 This creates winning cultures.